gradle/gradle/design-docs/task-configuration-from-command-line.md

     * `gradle help --task` on task referenced by full path  (e.g. `:someProj:dependencies`)
     * `gradle help --task` on implicit task task
     * `gradle help --task` on task defined via placeholder
-    * `gradle help --task` on non existing task
+    * `gradle help --task` on non existing task displays reasonable error message, including candidate matches
     * `gradle help --task` on multiple matching tasks
+    * `gradle help --task` using camel-case matching to select task

 ### Implementation approach

 - Change the `help` task:
     - add `--task` commandline property
-    - change displayHelp implementation to print task details when --task is set
+    - change displayHelp implementation to print task details when `--task` is set
-    - task details (task name, task type, path, commandline options)
-    - lookup project tasks and implicit tasks
+    - lookup project tasks and implicit tasks using the task selector
     - throw decent error message when requested task cannot be found

-- Change resolution message in `CommandLineTaskConfigurer` to run `gradle help <broken-task>` or `gradle --help`.
+    - task details (task name, task type, path)

+- Update the 'using Gradle from the command-line' user guide chapter to mention the help task.

 ## Help task shows command-line options for a task (but not the legal values for each option)

-Eventually available commandline properties of the task passed to help are listed including a description.
+Commandline options of the task passed to help are listed including a description.

 ### User visible changes

-The usage message of running `gradle help --task init` includes commandline options (--type)
+The usage message of running `gradle help --task <task>` lists commandline options of the selected tasks.

 ### Test coverage